Stochastic analysis of ultra-high energy cosmic ray interactions: Decoherence lengths for dispersive inhomogeneities during propagation

-where the changes of the rate with $\gamma_c$ need to be included, as $\gamma_c=\gamma_c(\delta_c)$ is no longer constant but varies with the cosmological thickness according to eq.~\ref{eq:comboost_evol}.
+where changes in the rate with $\gamma_c$ need to be included, as $\gamma_c=\gamma_c(\delta)$ varies with the cosmological thickness according to Eq.~\ref{eq:comboost_evol}.

-Figure~\ref{fig:univrates_iron} shows the scales of cosmological thickness $\delta_c$ for different interactions experienced by an iron nucleus at two different redshifts.
-The total photodisintegration scale is shown by a black dotted line, which is the sum of the scales for interaction with the CMB (solid blue) and with the IRB (solid green, using the model by Gilmore et al.).
-The scales are given in terms of the cosmological thickness, so the CMB interaction rates do not change with redshift and the change in the IRB rates is given by $a(z)$ (see equations~\ref{eq:rates_on_z_g} and \ref{eq:cosmological_thickness}).
-The thickness scales for BHL are shown for relative loss values of 5\% (dashed) and 10\% (dot dashed), and these do not change with redshift as seen in eq.~\ref{eq:comboost_evol}.
-The shorter scales for photodisintegration at all boosts for the present ($z=0.001$) imply that iron likely photodisintegrates before even a relative energy loss of 5 due to BHL.
-This implies that the photodisintegration rates practically do not change for the typical thickness scales required for this interaction.
-If these rates did not change with redshift, the same conclusion would hold for all cosmological scales.
-However, for larger redshifts (\textit{e.g.}~$z=0.5$) photodisintegration rates with the IRB are comparable to the scales for 10\% relative energy loss due to BHL, indicating that such loss has typically occurred before the photodisintegration.
-This is a result of the changes the IRB density experiences with redshift (as the other rates remain the same) reflected on $a(z)$ (see equation~\ref{eq:rates_on_z_g}).
-Nevertheless, to understand the impact a 10\% relative energy loss has on the probability distribution, we need to quantify the change in interaction rate and corresponding effect on the distribution.
+Figure~\ref{fig:univrates_iron} shows the scales of cosmological thickness $\delta$ for different interactions experienced by an iron nucleus at two different redshifts.
+The total photodisintegration scale is shown by a black dotted line, which is the sum of the scales for interaction with the CMB (solid blue) and with the IRB (solid green, using the model by \cite{Gilmore_2012}).
+The scales are expressed in terms of the cosmological thickness; thus, the CMB interaction rates remain constant with redshift, while the IRB rates change according to $a(z)$ (see equations~\ref{eq:rates_on_z_g} and \ref{eq:cosmological_thickness}).
+The thickness scales for BHL are shown for multiple relative loss percentages.
+These scales do not change with redshift, as seen in Eq.~\ref{eq:comboost_evol}.
+The photodisintegration scales are shorter, implying that iron likely photodisintegrates before experiencing a relative energy loss of 3~\% due to BHL regardless of the Lorentz boost.
+As a consequence, photodisintegration rates practically do not change for the typical thickness scales required for this interaction.
+The same conclusion holds for a larger cosmological scales, however, at larger redshifts (e.g.~$z\geq2$) the photodisintegration distance scales for the IRB are comparable to the 10\% relative energy BHL scales.
+This stems from the changes in IRB density with redshift, as reflected in $a(z)$ (see Eq.~\ref{eq:rates_on_z_g}), while for the CMB the relation to BHL does not change.
+Nevertheless, to understand the impact a relative energy loss has on the probability distribution, we need to quantify the change in the interaction rate and its corresponding effect on the distribution.